tylerb10/100-days-of-code/log.md

 ### Day 12: June 29, 2023

 **Today's Progress**: Created an external data sheet and linked it to index.js for various menu items.
 Sticking with a restaurant theme for now, but might switch it up once the app is up and running.

+### Day 13: July 1, 2023

+**Today's Progress**: Working on creating a feed for the online ordering app, hopefully easy to update with new stuff as an array of objects.